a bamboo studio from mizoram

 from forest to livelihood.

-the mau is a small studio working at the intersection of material research, design, and cultural archive. we study the material itself, rebuild mizo craft for contemporary use, and write down what was about to be forgotten — the work moves across objects, architecture, acoustics, and the written record.
+the mau is a small studio working at the intersection of bio-material exploration, design, and cultural archive. we ask what the material can become, rebuild mizo craft for contemporary use, and write down what was about to be forgotten — the work moves across objects, architecture, acoustics, and the written record.

 -